divblox/divblox.github.io/troubleshooting.md

 required in order for everything to work correctly.
 To avoid most of the common issues in this regard, ensure that the user that is used to run your web server has ownership and write permission for the divblox folder.
 ## ionCube
-When you open your divblox project in the browser for the first time, you might encounter strange behaviour is ionCube has not been installed.
+When you open your divblox project in the browser for the first time, you might encounter strange behaviour if ionCube has not been installed.
 Please follow [these steps](https://www.ioncube.com/loaders.php) to install ionCube for your OS.
 ## Installation checker
 The [installation checker](getting-started.md?id=installation-checker) might fail if you do not already have a database